wendyverdonk93/docs/content/developer/general/excluding-referrals-in-google-analytics.md

     - /faq/general/google-analytics-referral-exclusions
 ---

-> **We are looking for Magento merchants willing to test Option 2 (please see below), the utm_nooverride=1 parameter method.
-Please get in touch with our Integration Team at <integration@multisafepay.com> if this is something interesting for you and we will further assist you in setting it up.**
+For redirect payment methods where customers are directed to a third party site to complete payment and then back to your website, Google Analytics doesn't correctly track these visits to your website, e.g.:

-Analytics have opened up a new universe about users' needs and wants, about how you can deliver better experiences and about how you can be closer to your customers.
+- Gateway: Source (instead of your website)
-For many, Google Analytics is a household name and sometimes the only tool available to better understand your customers.
+- Referral: Medium (instead of direct)

-In most customers' online shopping journey, a payment gateway or another third-party is almost always involved to facilitate successfully paying online.
-In implementing a payment gateway's services, it is sometimes the case that some traffic needs to be sent to the third-party's website and then back to your merchant website.
-This results in visits to your website that are not correctly tracked and that for example, have the gateway as source and referral as medium instead of your own website as source and direct as medium.
+Google Analytics starts a new session whenever a customer comes to your site from a different source to the previous one and when it's not a direct visit, even though the previous session hasn't expired.

-Google Analytics reports will be this way unreliable and will not capture the right picture of where you convert as a merchant.
-This happens because Google Analytics will start a new session whenever a user comes to the site from a traffic source different the previous one (and when it's not a direct visit), even though the previous session has not expired.
+For example, a customer selects iDEAL (redirect) and then specifies their bank.
+They are redirected to the bank's payment page and briefly "exit" the session on your site, before returning to your success page.
+The customer is now counted as a new visitor, even though no new session is initiated.

-e.g. A customer chooses to pay through iDEAL (redirect) and is prompted with the bank selection in the checkout phase.
-The customer will now land on the bank's payment page and will "exit" the session momentarily, only to come back to your success page.
-The customer is now counted as a new visitor, even though a new session has not been initiated.
+This makes Google Analytics reports unreliable, and they don't accurately capture conversion rates.
+There are two ways to mitigate this.

-Fortunately, there are two ways to mitigate this issue.
+## Referral exclusion list

-## Option 1 - the Referral Exclusion List
+To prevent third-party shopping carts initiating new sessions, you can exclude referral domains.

-In [Google Analytics](https://support.google.com/analytics/answer/1008015), it is possible to exclude referral domains.
-As explained above, this is a common fix to prevent third-party shopping carts from starting second sessions.
-When the third-party shopping cart is in the exclusion list, a user will no longer initiate a new session, and won't be counted as a referral when they return to your order-confirmation page, after checking out on the third-party site.
-This way, the customer is not counted as a new visitor to the landing page after a payment is done.
+The customer isn't counted as a referral when they return to your success page.

-Instructions about this can be found on [the Google Analytics page](https://support.google.com/analytics/answer/2795830)
+**Note:** This feature is only available for websites using gtag.js or analytics.js.

-*This feature is only available for websites using gtag.js or analytics.js.</br>
+It is not supported for ga.js (Classic Analytics).

-Using ga.js (Classic Analytics) will stop Referral Exclusions from working.*
+For instructions, see Google Analytics – [Referral exclusions](https://support.google.com/analytics/answer/2795830).

-To add the domains for exclusion, in your Google Analytics interface, go to _Admin_ → _Tracking Info_ → _Referral Exclusion List_  and type in:
+When you click **+Add referral exclusion**, enter the following:

 ```
 *.wlp-acs.com